-In the off season I stay busy with my 10 year career at FedEx.
+In the off season, I stay busy with my 10 year career at FedEx.
 On my days off I try to stay outdoors as much as I can!
 During the fall I am an avid hunter for elk, whitetail deer, grouse, pheasant, and water fowl.
 During the winter time you will find me snowmobiling and ice fishing all over the Minnesota and Wisconsin region.
-Spring time right before I am ready to hop back in the boat for the summer, I love getting out on the rivers fishing to target the Steelhead runs and smelting for a couple meals and bait for the summer.
+Spring time right before I am ready to hop back in the boat for the summer, I love getting out on the rivers fishing to target the steelhead runs and smelting for a couple meals and bait for the summer.

 I am honored to have the opportunity to share my experience with the world to provide a great Lake Superior fishing experience!
 As a Duluth native I can provide excellent recommendations for activities to fill the rest of your vacation to Duluth/North Shore region.

-Angler Management is a pristine 31' Tiara Pursuit powered by twin 350 crusader motors with 540 HP.
+Angler Management is a pristine 31' Tiara Pursuit powered by twin 350 Crusader motors with 540 HP.
 Inside you will find a fully furnished galley including a private restroom, couch, table, and bed to escape the elements.
-We stay up to date and exceed all US Coast Guard safety equipment And requirements.
+We stay up to date and exceed all US Coast Guard safety equipment and requirements.
 The boat is equipped with state of the art fishing technologies such as Cannon down riggers, Lowrance depth finder, Lowrance radar, auto pilot, marine radio, and Fish Hawk technologies.

 The largest salmon is the Chinook Salmon, also called King salmon, which grows to over 10 pounds in Lake Superior, though most catches are around 3 to 4 pounds.
 These fish are identified by the black in the gums of their mouth.
 Once they reach full maturity they make their way up the river they were born in to spawn and then die naturally.
-This species is targeted mostly during the spring and summer months These great tasting fish are always a BIG bonus to hook into and when you do BUCKLE UP because they are known to put up a wild fight!
+This species is targeted mostly during the spring and summer months.
+These great tasting fish are always a BIG bonus to hook into and when you do, BUCKLE UP because they are known to put up a wild fight!

 Brown trout are exotic to the Great Lakes area and were originally planted into our water systems.
-These beautiful patterned are concentrated on the south shores of Lake Superior but do make their way into our waters.
+These beautiful patterned fish are concentrated on the south shores of Lake Superior but do make their way into our waters.
 Brown trout size ranges from 3 lbs. to 20 lbs.